Someone whip out a box of Kleenex, a pot of petroleum jelly and the violins already! I’ve had a freakin’ nightmare.

 You may have seen British Gas heavily market their landlord packages on TV, where you pay a monthly amount for 24/7 cover on gas and electrical repairs.
-The general idea is that they’ll send an engineer out with in 24 hours.
+The general idea is that they’ll send an engineer out within 24 hours.

 If you’re a proud owner of a modern property with top of the range reliable products, this may not make sense.
-But if you’re forever shelling out on maintenance fees, or want the reassurance of knowing you won’t have to go through the agonising pain of having to tracking down a local plumber/electrician to quickly resolve a problem… this could be the solution for you.
+But if you’re forever shelling out on maintenance fees, or want the reassurance of knowing you won’t have to go through the agonising pain of having to track down a local plumber/electrician to quickly resolve a problem… this could be the solution for you.

 More information available on the Landlord Maintenance & Home Cover Insurance page.

 While I’ve pretty much flushed away the majority of my profit down the shitter for the year, I realise I’ll recoup my money going forward.
 This stands true from two perspectives.
 Firstly, I replaced the boiler with a workhorse which should cost me less in repairs and maintenance.
 Secondly, I’ve invested in my current and future tenants’ comfort, that’s a sure way of retaining and attracting good tenants.

 9) Fix what needs to be fixed

 Being cheap and neglecting repairs is a false economy.
 It may keep money in your pocket today and provide for fun-filled weekend frolics, but it will cost you more in the long-run.